Taps may sound for New York Military Academy, Trump's alma mater

-NEW YORK New York Military Academy, a 126-year-old preparatory school that counts billionaire Donald Trump among its graduates, faces the prospect of shutting its doors for good unless it can complete a deal to avoid a bankruptcy auction later this month.
+NEW YORK, Sept 22 New York Military Academy, a 126-year-old preparatory school that counts billionaire Donald Trump among its graduates, faces the prospect of shutting its doors for good unless it can complete a deal to avoid a bankruptcy auction later this month.

 Even though the heavily indebted school failed to open for the fall term, some of its faculty members are holding out hope for the school, located in Cornwall, New York, near the U.S. Military Academy at West Point.